What is fatigue?

 Exercise and fatigue

 Exercise has been proven to be helpful in relieving fatigue, and improving your mood.
-If your illness allows you to do physical exercise, get some on a regular basis.
+If your illness allows you to do physical activities, try to get some exercise on a regular basis.
 For example, a 30-minute walk 5 days a week might be a realistic goal and will boost your morale when you achieve it.
 Check with your doctor to see what kind of exercise is best for you.

 What should I do if I have fatigue?